-Is Piracy Killing Independent Music?by Alex Cummings
+Is Piracy Killing Independent Music?

-We have all seen the lady in the subway, selling DVDs of Ratatouille or Ocean’s Thirteen while the movie is still in theaters.
+We have all seen the lady in the subway, selling DVDs of or while the movie is still in theaters.
 Another guy sells anthologies of classic bossa nova and seventies soul music on the street, saying it is his freedom of speech to make and sell such CDs.
 Piracy is an everyday feature of the New York landscape.

 I was at a bakery/venue/record shop in the Lower East Side called the Cakeshop, waiting for Norway’s Ungdomskulen to play as part of the CMJ Festival.
 An exec from their label was there, sporting a snappy white blazer and a rakish poof of salt-and-pepper hair.
 Someone mentioned that I was writing my dissertation about music piracy, and the inevitable discussion about how my research topic was destroying his line of work ensued.